 “You have just seen the Premier League champions today!”
-So said Sir John Hall, purring with pleasure, speaking to Sky Sports interviewer.
-It won 20th October 1996.
-His Newcastle United team, under the charismatic guidance of Kevin Keegan, had just delivered the sort of spanking to Sir Alex Ferguson’s Manchester United the like of which the irascible Scot’s team were far more used to handing out rather than enduring.
+So said Sir John Hall, purring with pleasure, speaking to a Sky Sports interviewer.
+It was 20th October 1996, and his Newcastle United team, under the charismatic guidance of Kevin Keegan, had just delivered the sort of spanking to Sir Alex Ferguson’s Manchester United the like of which the irascible Scot’s team were far more used to handing out rather than enduring.
 Geordie joy was fulsome, and they feasted on it.
 Sad to say though, for that passionate band of fans, it wasn’t the herald of a new dawn, it was the last flaring from the embers of a dying dream.

 The previous season, Keegan’s Magpies had thrilled the domestic football scene and to many appeared bound for a league title that St James Park hadn’t seen hide nor hair of since 1927.
 But it was more than that.
 The team Keegan assembled played with a vim and vigour that spoke of a joy for the game.
 The had flags flying.
 They had bugles sounding.
 And they charged down that hill.

 Naïve?
 Yes.
 Occasionally exposed weaknesses?
 Often, to be honest.
 There was however hardly a dull game when the Newcastle United team of that era was involved.
 This was the club that so many fans not involved in the title shakedown – unless they travelled along those ‘United Roads’ – wanted to see win the title.
 It sounds trite to say it, but it would have been for the best.
 Not terribly unlike fans wanting Leicester City to achieve the feat when Ranieri’s Fearless Foxes did the impossible in 2016.
 To some, all that may sound like some kind of rose-tinted memory, but to give perspective to the narrative, I’m no Newcastle fan.
 My club allegiances lie elsewhere.
 I am, however, a football fan.